aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclaims.md

 * Checking NodeClaims: If something goes wrong in the process of creating a node, you can look at the NodeClaim to see where the node creation process might have stalled.
 Using `kubectl get nodeclaims` you can see the NodeClaims for the cluster and using `kubectl describe nodeclaim <nodeclaim>` you can see the status of a particular NodeClaim.
-For example, if the node is not available, you might see statuses indicating that the node has expired, is empty, or has drifted.
+For example, if the node is not available, you might see statuses indicating that the NodeClaim failed to launch, register, or initialize.

 * Checking nodes: Use commands such as `kubectl get node` and  `kubectl describe node <nodename>` to see the actual resources, labels, and other attributes associated with a particular node.